jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 War is horrible.
 It's uncontrollable.
 And for me, a person living in California who has never signed up for any sort of military, it's pretty incomprehensible.

-The photos and videos and news reports and fake news reports or unverified news reports just keep coming.
+The photos and videos and news reports and fake news reports and unverified news reports just keep coming.
 It should stop because war is terrible.
 It's bad for journalists, it's bad for people who just want to live their one short life in the company of family and friends.
 It's more often than not bad for Jews.
 Right now it's unimaginably bad for the people being bombed in Gaza.
+It's bad for the idea that we can live in peace with each other.

 I [read that the UN thinks that 42% of the residential buildings in Gaza](https://www.newarab.com/news/gaza-42-housing-units-destroyed-damaged-israel) have been destroyed.
 What the absolute fuck does that even mean?
+And that was days ago.

 I have no idea.
 I've never been to Gaza, I don't know how many buildings are there.
 I've seen pictures, and I've seen pictures of the destruction.
 It's horrifying.